The Definitive Buying Guide

 Monobloc smart air conditioning Standard, included X1 standard; upgrade elsewhere Not published / not offered Not offered (heating optional) Not published Heat pump optional extra

-Composite / maintenance-free cladding Available within the cladding options range G-Range: composite/cedar/slatted alternatives Marley Board composite available Not available (timber only) Not standard Millboard composite on Office range
+Composite / maintenance-free cladding Available within the cladding options range G-Range: composite/cedar/slatted alternatives Marley Board composite available Not available (timber only) Not standard 18mm Composite option standard on Henwick (£7,200 premium over Redwood at 12×12ft)

 Acoustic panelling (free upgrade) Yes — 2 veneer options (Maple, Teak) Not offered Not offered Not offered Bespoke Not offered